mpociot/teamwork/README.md

     composer require mpociot/teamwork

-The `Teamwork` Facade will be discovered by Laravel automatically .
+The `Teamwork` Facade will be discovered by Laravel automatically.

 ## Configuration